Date / Time / Place:

 - At the finish line, claim your bag, located past 10th St. to the right of the State Capitol steps.

 - There will be 17 fluid stations staffed by cheering volunteers from local schools, service clubs, and community groups.

 - Each will have water, an electrolyte replenisher fluid, medical supplies, medical personnel, and portable toilets.

-- Powerade will be the electrolyte replenisher fluid available on the course.
-The flavor will be announced prior to the race.
+- Flavor and brand of electrolyte replenisher fluid available on the course will be announced shortly.

 - GU Energy Gel will be provided on the course at miles 13, 20.4 (Loehman’s) and 23.5 (Mercy).

 - GU supplies and flavors will vary.
 If you are dependent on nutrition supplements like these, be sure to carry your own.

 - Medical assistance will be available at all Relay exchange areas and most fluid stations as well as the finish line.

 - Portable toilets will be located at each fluid station and relay exchange zone along the course.

 An awards ceremony will be held at the CIM finish line to honor the top 3 overall male and female finishers at approximately 10:00 am.
 All other awards including division awards and relay awards will be mailed 4-6 weeks following the event.